qt1b/Unity-Zelion/README.md

 ### network
 to implement it, it think we should make 1 to 3 inactive players, that become active when someone joins the game.

+### mabye
+use interpolation and extrapolation for running on lower-end machines ? idk if it really changes something